wrkdev/custom-api/README.md

 This application is for use with a frontend application.
 It has the following functions:
 * Allow registration of a user
 * Allow login of a user
-* Allow a user to perform CRUD operations on posts.
+* Allow a user to perform CRUD operations on posts and tasks.

 This enables a user to add posts to a website using this application as well as register and login to that website.